anjos/librarian/README.rst

 one of the applications bundled or permanently set it up on your account and let the apps find it.
 The search order is the following:

+0. If you pass keys, username and passwords through the command line, then they take precedence
 1. If a file named ``.librarianrc`` exists on the current directory, then it is loaded and it should contain a variable named ``tmdbkey`` with the value of your API key